franc136/2022_Cyclistic_Case_Study/README.md

 ## Introduction

-The following is a Case Study prepared by Sean Francis for the fictional company Cyclistic.
+The following is a case study prepared by Sean Francis for the fictional company Cyclistic.
 Cyclistic is a bicycle rideshare company based in Chicago, IL, but the actual data is pulled from the real rideshare company DIVVY.
 The case study looks at annual rideshare data collected in 2022 to answer questions posed by the marketing team, to assist in targeting their efforts for their upcoming digital marketing campaign.

 ## Business Task